SCAICT/SCAICT-uwu/CONTRIBUTING.md

 # Contributing

-If you wish to contribute to the SCAICT-uwu, feel free to fork the repository and submit a pull request.
+If you wish to contribute to SCAICT-uwu, feel free to fork the repository and submit a pull request.

-All development happens on the `development` branch.
+All development happens on the `dev` branch.
 Make sure to submit pull requests in the correct branch.

 ## Coding conventions

 ### File formatting

+For Python files, we currently use the Black formatter.

 #### Indentation